evansolomon/scatter-deploys-example/README.md

 This is an example of a deploy repo that can be used with [Scatter](https://github.com/evansolomon/scatter/).
 The easiest use case would be to check out this (your) deploy repo to `~/.deploys`.

-You can install Scatter with `gem installs scatter_deploy`.
+You can install Scatter with `gem install scatter_deploy`.

 ## Example Deploys